limenet/eth-osnet-project2/README.md

 student's code will be responsible for maintaining the dynamic routing table and communicating over the dynamic routing protocol with other routers.

-To enable students to focus on dynamic routing, the rest of the router is provided as the "dr" binary.
+To enable students to focus on dynamic routing, the rest of the router is provided as the `dr` binary.
 This binary relies on an API provided by a shared library to handle dynamic routing - this library will be implemented by students.
 The student implements the API specified in dr_api.h - initial placeholder definitions for the API is in dr_api.c.
 The following functions